AgroOmni: A Large-Scale Multi-view Agricultural Dataset for Cross-Scale Multimodal Reasoning: More Detail about RL

+\textbf{GRPO.} Group Relative Policy Optimization (GRPO)~\cite{GRPO} optimizes policies by removing the auxiliary critic network and computing advantages directly within a group of $G$ sampled responses $\{o_1, \dots, o_G\}$ for a given prompt $q$.
+The normalized advantage is:

+where $\mu_G$ and $\sigma_G$ are the group-wise mean and standard deviation.
+The policy $\pi_\theta$ is updated by maximizing the clipped surrogate objective with a KL penalty:

+\textbf{DRPO.} Domain-aware Relative Policy Optimization (DRPO)~\cite{DRPO} addresses the performance imbalance caused by skewed data distributions and varying task difficulties.
+To prevent abundant, low-difficulty prompts from overwhelming the optimization process, DRPO introduces an adaptive, hierarchical reward scaling mechanism.
+Prompts are first categorized by their respective domains $d$, and their per-prompt reward vectors are clustered (e.g., via K-means) to identify intra-domain difficulty strata $c$.
+A scaling temperature $T_{d,c}$ is then computed for each cluster as a function of its sample count $N_{d,c}$ (domain rarity) and average reward $\mu_{d,c}$ (task difficulty).
+Samples from common, easy tasks are assigned a higher temperature (resulting in a smaller gradient weight), whereas rare or difficult samples are upweighted.
+The advantage in DRPO is derived by scaling the standard group-relative advantage:

+These scaled advantages are subsequently renormalized across the training batch before updating the policy using the standard surrogate objective $J_{\text{GRPO}}(\theta)$.
+By dynamically modulating the gradient signals without requiring an auxiliary critic, DRPO ensures balanced learning across heterogeneous modalities and protects the learning signals of complex reasoning tasks.

-\subsubsection{Detailed Reward Formulations}
+\subsection{Detailed Reward Formulations}

-During ARPO training, we employ a combination of one main accuracy reward and two lightweight auxiliary rewards that jointly capture task correctness, output validity, and spatial consistency in agricultural scenes. \cref{tab:suppl_reward_design} summarizes the reward components and the task-aware scoring for $r_{\text{task}}$.
+During the reinforcement learning alignment phase, we employ a combination of one main accuracy reward and two lightweight auxiliary rewards that jointly capture task correctness, output validity, and spatial consistency in agricultural scenes.
+Table~\ref{tab:suppl_reward_design} summarizes the reward components and the task-aware scoring for $r_{\text{task}}$.

 \textbf{Accuracy reward.} The primary objective is task accuracy, for which we compute a task-aware reward $r_{\text{task}}(o, q)$ per question type.
-We use exact letter matching for single-choice questions, a continuous relative error score for counting, geometric-mean of set-IoU and recall for multi-choice selection, IoU-based scoring for bounding box prediction, and ROUGE-L with a length penalty for open-ended answers.
+We use exact letter matching for single-choice questions, a continuous relative error score for counting, the geometric mean of set-IoU and recall for multi-choice selection, IoU-based scoring for bounding box prediction, and ROUGE-L with a length penalty for open-ended answers.
 For short-answer categories such as growth-stage classification and farmland description, we further apply ordinal-distance scoring and triplet-level matching to grant partial credit to near-miss predictions.

 \textbf{Spatial consistency reward.} For spatial tasks (e.g., boundary detection and localization), we additionally encourage geometric faithfulness via a spatial reward $r_{\text{spatial}}(o, q)$.
 Given a predicted box $b$ and ground-truth region $S$, we define $r_{\text{spatial}}$ as the intersection-over-union between $b$ and $S$, which nudges the policy toward accurate delineation of cultivated areas and salient anomalies.